CertaPet Emotional Support Animal

 Understanding Your California ESA Housing Rights

 Core rule: Housing providers (landlords, HOAs, university housing, shelters) must make reasonable accommodations for tenants with disabilities who need an ESA, even in “no-pets” buildings.
+California follows the Fair Housing Act regulations when it comes to housing support pets.

 What landlords can (and can’t) ask for: If your disability/need isn’t obvious, they may request reliable documentation, but not your diagnosis details.
 A legitimate California ESA letter from a licensed provider is enough; online “certificates/registrations” by themselves don’t prove need for an ESA.